MaxTheSpy/SimpleToolSuite/README.md

+You can Chat, get support, suggest new features and more by joining the community ([Discord Server](discord.gg/DYs69z6WtJ))!

 Simple Tool Suite or STS is a simple plugin based app launcher for simple apps or scripts.

 # App List: